SethRobertson/GitFixUm/0fixup.md

 <a name="thanks" />
 ## Thanks

-Thanks to the experts on #git for review, feedback, and ideas.
+Thanks to the experts on #git and my coworkers for review, feedback, and ideas.

 <a name="comments" />